ankitagrg/ecoquest-finalproject/README.md

 We believe in the power of community and collaboration.
 Participate in challenges,explore eco-friendly options and help us spread the word.
 Together, we can make a difference.

 # Usage
+Our platform is designed to be user-friendly and accessible.
+Simply sign up, track your emissions, and start making a positive impact.

 <img width="1435" alt="Screenshot 2024-08-05 at 09 44 48" src="https://github.com/user-attachments/assets/2706a481-8487-4ecc-8285-6ddba3d5763d">